SurbhiB62/MostPublishedBooks/README.md

 4. Schedule the Apex Class
 Navigate to Setup > Apex Classes
-Schedule the class MostPublishedBooksScheduler for execution
+Schedule the class PublishedBooksScheduler for execution